Almarranz/Libralato_data/README.md

 ___
 3. After step 2 you have to go to TopCat and cross match the NSD central region catalog, with the list retrived for step 2.
 (IN format CVS-non header)
 ___
+4. error_Mc.py.
+Transform coordinates to galactic and apply a MC method for uncertainties